 Doctor Who (1963–1989): Season 21, Episode 21 - The Twin Dilemma: Part One - full transcript

-The Doctor's moods are wide and in a jumble as he settles into his new regeneration.
+The Doctor struggles to adjust to his new self.
 Elsewhere a set of genius twins are kidnapped, whose mathematical computations can manipulate features of the universe.
 They're immediately put to work by aliens for an as yet unknown end.

 -Where's Mother?